Your Ad Here

 Poling Pocket

-A method of moving freight cars short distance from an adjacent track, without the locomotive actually being on the same track as the freight car.
+A method of moving freight cars short distances from an adjacent track, without the locomotive actually being on the same track as the freight car.

 This method was used often in the tight confines of an offline terminal, where switching the locomotive to the freight car track might have been prevented by other freight cars blocking the turnout.